harishkhattri/portfolio/README.md

 **Note: This application does not meant to buy or sell stocks.**

-## Techology Stack
-This application is developed using MEAN stack (MongoDB, ExpressJs, AngularJs and Node.js).

 ## Prerequisites
-As this application is using MEAN stack, user needs to install Node.js and MongoDB on his local machine.
+As this application is using MEAN stack (MongoDB, ExpressJs, AngularJs and Node.js), user needs to install Node.js, npm and MongoDB on his local machine.

-User could install Node.js [from here] (https://nodejs.org/en/download/package-manager/).
+* User could install Node.js [from here] (https://nodejs.org/en/download/package-manager/).
-User could install MongoDB [from here] (https://docs.mongodb.org/manual/installation/).
+* User could install MongoDB [from here] (https://docs.mongodb.org/manual/installation/).

 ## Running Application
-After installing Node.js and MongoDB, first user needs to start MongoDB using following steps:
+After installing prerequisites, first user needs to start MongoDB using following steps:

 * Start command prompt
 * Go to location where MongoDB installed e.g. "c:\Program Files\MongoDB\Server\3.2\bin"